eco-by-different/smarttar-star/README.md

 # SmartTAR 1.3.2

-- Added selective RAM-streamed extraction in Browse Mode.
-- Only blocks required for the selected file or folder are processed.
-- Reduced temporary disk usage during selective extraction.
-- Added selective restoration of deduplicated files.
-- Simplified the Browse tree by displaying the stored source root directly.
-- Root selection continues to use the standard full extraction pipeline.
-- Added automatic fallback to the disk-backed extraction method when required.
-- STAR format version remains unchanged and existing archives remain compatible.

-## SmartTAR - STAR 1.3.1

-- Added Royal Black Noir interface
-- Rebuilt with a lightweight launcher to reduce file size and eliminate the console window

-## SmartTAR - STAR 1.3.0

 **A native Windows TAR orchestrator** – a lightweight, portable, and smart solution designed for instant deployment.

 SmartTAR is a standard orchestrator built on top of the native Windows `tar.exe`.
 The output **is, and always will be, a standard TAR archive** – just encapsulated within an intelligent `.star` container that holds all the necessary data blocks and manifests.